menandmice/micetro_docs/guides/implementation/central_database_windows.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
-    To improve your compatibility with Microsoft SQL Server, you need to `install ODBC driver on the Central server <https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver15>`_.
+    To improve your compatibility with Microsoft SQL Server, you need to `install the ODBC driver on the Central server <https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver15>`_.

 For Micetro Central on Windows, you can choose from two authentication methods: